 6.38.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.38 applies to Java.
+The vulnerability described in ISO/IEC 24772-1:2024 6.38 applies to Java.

 The usual way of performing a copy of an object in Java is through the use of the clone() method.
 Using the default implementation of the clone method will result in a shallow copy with all of the resulting issues associated with a shallow copy.
 Unexpected results can occur if the elements of values are changed via some other reference.
 Using a deep copy that makes the original and cloned object totally disjoint comes at the cost of efficiency and performance.
 To create a deep copy of an object, the clone method has to be overridden.
 Since a deep copy is the exact duplicate of the original object, extensive use of deep copies can cause considerable dynamic memory use.